 Creasta Cocosului: Seeing Maramures from Above

-Creasta Cocosului may just be the most iconic natural landmark of Maramures, a region otherwise known for its wooden churches and wooden gates that gain all the tourist attention.
+Creasta Cocosului may just be the most iconic natural landmark of Maramures, a region otherwise famous for its wooden churches and wooden gates that gain all the tourist attention.
 Nonetheless, if you’re looking for the complete experience of Maramures, hiking one of its peaks is a must.
 And what better choice than Creasta Cocosului or the Rooster’s Ridge, the most famous of all the peaks from Gutaiului Mountains.

 Almost 1,400 meters tall and of volcanic origin, Creasta Cocosului rises above the villages from the valleys of the rivers Mara and Cosau.
 You’ll see its jagged ridge from all of these small communities and you’ll find many hiking options from Desesti, Breb, Budesti or Cavnic.
 You can even go by bike, that is a mountain bike, on the marked red C trail if you’re looking for a challenge.